Azure/azure-openapi-validator/docs/rules.md

 ### ApiVersionParameterRequired

-This rule applies when the 'api-version' parameter is missing in any operations.
+Operation is missing the 'api-version' parameter.

 Please refer to [api-version-parameter-required.md](./api-version-parameter-required.md) for details.